CodeCraft-North/CCN-website/src/posts/why-website-speed-matters.md

 If your website is slow and you're not sure where to start, we can help.
 Whether you need a complete rebuild or just some optimization work, we'll get your site running at peak performance.

-[Get in touch](/contact/) to discuss how we can speed up your website.
+[Get in touch](/contact/) to discuss how we can speed up your website, or explore our [website services](/services/) to see how we build fast, performance-focused sites.